YashavikaSingh/rl_sequence_modeling_blog/index.md

 For control (trying to find the best policy), you get the Bellman optimality equation:
 $$Q*(s, a) = E_{s' ~ P} [ r(s, a) + γ max_{a'} Q*(s', a') ]$$ -->

-## 1.a Offline Reinforcement Learning
+# 3. Task at hand: Offline Reinforcement Learning

 Offline reinforcement learning, also known as batch reinforcement learning, is the branch of RL that learns entirely from a fixed dataset of past interactions—no new exploration, no real-time environment access, just logged trajectories.